infinum/dotnet-handbook/Data Storage.md

 }
 ```

-?Nice, now that you have the Migration set up, there is only one thing to do, update it, so it can create your database schema from the migration.
+Nice, now that you have the Migration set up, there is only one thing to do, update it, so it can create your database schema from the migration.
 Again we have two options:

-?	**.NET Core CLI**
+	**.NET Core CLI**

-?			`dotnet ef database update`
+			`dotnet ef database update`

-?	**Package Manager Console**
+	**Package Manager Console**

-?			`Update-Database`
+			`Update-Database`

 And that's it, the database tables are created, you can check them in the Server Explorer!
 It's very easy and you don't need to use a single line of SQL!